Bathing Babies (cont.)

 Portable Tub or Sink Bath

 - Select a safe, flat surface for the portable baby tub.
-You might want to omit soap the first couple of times
+It might be best to omit soap the first couple of times

 the wrist or elbow to be sure it is comfortably warm.
 Never run the water with baby in the tub because a water temperature change might occur.
-Don't add baby soap or bubble bath to the water, because these can be drying to your baby's skin.
+Don't add baby soap or bubble bath to the water, because these can be drying to

-- Undress your baby completely.
+- Undress the baby completely.

-one hand securely in a semireclining position.
-With your free hand, wash baby working from the cleanest to the dirtiest areas.
+one hand securely in a semi-reclining position.
+With a free hand, wash baby working from the cleanest to the dirtiest areas.
 First, use a soft cloth moistened in warm water: clean baby's eyes, wiping gently from the nose outward.
 No soap is needed.
 Wipe around

 - Use soap on the hands and the diaper area daily.
 Use it every couple of days on arms, neck, legs, and abdomen as long as baby's skin doesn't seem dry -- less often if it does.
-When you have taken care of baby's front parts
+When baby's front parts

 - Wrap baby in a towel, pat dry.

-- Get your baby fully dressed.
+- Get the baby fully dressed.